In Greek, the word arthritis means "disease of the joints". [25]

 Beyond Tart Cherries: Other Natural Options for Joint Support

-Other antioxidant-rich foods, such as grapes and red wine, contain beneficial polyphenols like resveratrol, which have been linked to reduced inflammation and may promote cardiovascular health.
-[18]
+Antioxidant-rich foods such as grapes contain beneficial polyphenols like resveratrol, which have been linked to reduced inflammation and may promote cardiovascular health.
+[18] Red wine also contains resveratrol, but it's best avoided because it can make things worse.

 - Turmeric (Curcumin)